arvigeus/AZ-204/Learning Path/Graph.md

 - **Consider the end user and admin experience**.
 This will directly affect end user and admin experiences.
 For example:

-  - Consider who will be consenting to your application, either end users or administrators, and configure your application to [request permissions appropriately](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent).
+  - Consider who is consenting to your application, either end users or administrators, and configure your application to [request permissions appropriately](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent).
-  - Ensure that you understand the difference between [static, dynamic and incremental consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#consent-types).
+  - Ensure that you understand the difference between [static, dynamic, and incremental consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#consent-types).

 - **Consider multi-tenant applications**.
 Expect customers to have various application and consent controls in different states.
 For example: